 All of those and with the sound of torrential water flowing, ready to take away the exhaustion.
 A wooden gazebo, built with a Balinese style, only meters in front of the waterfall.
 The roof is not enough to shield from the wandering dew.
 But at least there are benches to sit on.
 Take a break in here and enjoy a gentle shower from mother nature.

 The waterfall forms a natural pool below, filled with shallow water safe enough to walk through.
 Although it’s not a deep pool and not enough to swim. it’s quite refreshing to dip in here.
 The water is cold but feels refreshing for tired feet.
 Plus, a quick splash will help freshen up the body from the tropical humidity.

 Observing from a bit further

 The water runs among the rocks in the river below.
 Very relaxing to watch while admiring the waterfall from afar.
-The bridge is also a tourists’ favorite to take pictures.
+The bridge is also people’s favorite to take pictures.
 Besides the best angle, people would not have to worry about water splashing the camera.

 Gitgit village has more waterfalls to offer.
 A twin waterfall nearby Gitgit, called Campuhan Waterfall, consists of two waterfalls each flowing from a different river.
 One has a height of 10 meters and the other is 20 meters.
 This waterfall is considered one of Bali’s most beautiful waterfalls for its unique formation.

 This combination creates a chilling, mystical yet beautiful atmosphere one can experience.
-Another waterfall, located even deeper in the forest.
+Another waterfall is located even deeper in the forest.
 The locals called Colek Pamor Waterfall.
 This is where everything gets interesting for the hiker.

 Discover local specialties